A Guide to Deposit Deductions and Disputes

 Check out procedures

-An effective check out from the property is the best way to guarantee a full refund of your deposit.
-It is essential that both the tenant and the landlord are in attendance.
+An effective check out from the property is the best way to support a full refund of your deposit.
+It is helpful where possible that both the tenant and the landlord are in attendance.
 This is so the landlord can see the state of the property while giving you the chance to explain any damage or repairs you have done to rectify the situation.

-Before check out, the landlord should let you know what they expect of you and what is required prior to leaving the property.
+Before check-out, the landlord should tell you their expectations and what you need to do before leaving the property.

 Essentially, there are some key things you have to do: